edisonpapers/sci-fi-juncture/README.md

 ## Map

 The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various literary treatments.
 In 2006, the Dutch public selected it as the most beautiful painting in the Netherlands.
 Were the Dutch <span ve-entity title="Black Lives Matter Movement" eid="Q19600530">human rights activists</span>?
-How about Thomas A. Edison?
+How about Thomas Alva Edison?
 <param ve-map center="Q36600" zoom="11" prefer-geojson>

 ## Multiple viewers